rayguang/thundercore/readme.md

 /home/ray/dev/trading_execution

 #### $HOME/API
 This is the C++ implementation of exchange API.
-To compile the libraries, run
+To compile the libraries, run the following:
 ```
 $HOME/API/src/build.sh

+# For example, to compile API for Kraken
+thundercore/API/krakcpp/src/build.sh
 ```
+This will build and generate the libraries which you can use for any other projects.

 #### $HOME/include
 This is where the header files are stored.